 Getting guests or experts to speak on your podcast is one way to really boost your listener count and to gain more reputation, but what happens if the perfect guest for your show is several countries away?
-We’re going to show you a few easy ways of recording your interviews online.
+We’re going to show you a few easy ways to record podcast interviews online.

-There are a few things you will need no matter how you record your interview.
+There are a few things you will need no matter how you want to record podcast interviews.

 - A good microphone on both ends